Skip to content

 🎯 What Is This Course?

-Certified Ethical Hacking I is a complete curriculum designed to take someone with no prior security experience through the entire penetration testing methodology.
-By the end, you'll have the skills to perform professional security assessments and pursue industry certifications.
+Certified Ethical Hacking I is a complete curriculum designed to take someone with no prior security experience through the entire penetration testing methodology and beyond.
+By the end, you'll have the skills to perform professional security assessments across networks, web applications, cloud environments, mobile platforms, and more.

 This course emphasizes: